swiftbird07/IRIS-SOAR/docs/source/contributing.rst

 If you find any bugs, please report them on the GitHub issues page.
 Please make sure that you provide as much information as possible.
 This includes the following:

-- The version of Z-SOAR you are using.
+- The version of IRIS-SOAR you are using.
 - The version of Python you are using.
 - The version of the integration you are using (if applicable).
 - The version of the playbook you are using (if applicable).